pr1ntf/iohyve/README.md

-# iohyve v0.6
+# iohyve v0.6.5
-"Multiple Disk Disorder Edition"
+"You sed what edition"

 FreeBSD bhyve manager utilizing ZFS and other FreeBSD tools.
 *Over the hill to 1.0*